snakehaihai/Extroperceptive_sensor_calibration/README.md

 # Failure case
 1. If your initial guess is too far from the actual case, there is a high chance it might not find a proper result.
 Try to input a proper one
 2. If somehow the resulting fisher information matrix goes into the degenerative case or put the other word, det(FIM)=0 .
 There would be no solution as the hessian is non-invertible.
+This can happen quite often when all sensor reports the same right angle at same time.
 Thus the update process can not run.
-Try to record another set of data
+Try to record another set of data with slightly modified position
 3. Sensor data reqires to have a at least 1 cross point for each of the two sensor.
-For total none overlap case, there is no way to calibrate them without ground truth position.
+For total none overlap case, there is no way to calibrate them.

-# Reference
-The code was partially adopted from

-Eduardo Fernández-Moral, Javier González-Jiménez, Vicente Arévalo.
-Extrinsic calibration of 2D laser rangefinders from perpendicular plane observations.
-Int.
-J. Rob.
-Res.
-34, 11 (September 2015), 1401-1417.

-Their original code is broken and was not maintained anymore